hikeventures/hikeventures.github.io/_posts/best/2014-10-25-best-down-jackets.markdown

 <hr>

 The down jackets we have selected have a fill power of 800 and more since they offer the best warmth-weight ratio and are considered to be lightweight down jackets.
 We have included down jackets which you can use as a 3-season down jacket as well as winter down jackets.
 The lighter jackets usually come with less down and are more suitable for warmer months or as a mid-layer during the winter.
+Of course there are also super warm down jackets which are made for arctic conditions but they are also super heavy.
+An example would be the <a href="http://amzn.to/2ej08JL" rel="nofollow" target="_blank">Canada Goose Expedition Parka</a>.

 Sometimes you might also get a down jacket for a significant lower price especially at the end of the season when stores want to clear their stock.
 In many cases the new models just come with a different color so it's worth to have a look on the old models as well.